timbiles/callbacks-array-methods/README.md

 Array.prototype.alternateMap = function() {}
 ```

 In the function definition of the prototype method we can use the keyword `this` to reference the targeted array.
+We will avoid the es6 arrow syntax when using the keyword `this` to ensure that `this` maintains the correct reference to the correct value.
+The arrow changes `this'` value.
+We'll cover `this` more in-depth later.

 ```js
 Array.prototype.alternateMap = function() {